paulmalherbe/Tartan/doc/QST.rst

 Staff Loans
 ...........
-If you are going to use `Staff Loans` you must first of all set up `Salaries and Wages` as in 14) above and then, at least, perform the following procedures in order:
+If you are going to use `Staff Loans` you must first of all set up `Salaries and Wages` as above and then, at least, perform the following procedures in order:

 + Ensure that there is a deduction record, in the salaries system, for loan repayments.
-+ Ensure that all employees with loans have the deduction record included in their masterfile records as a deduction, without values.
++ Ensure that all employees with loans have the deduction record included in their masterfile record as a deduction, without values.
 + Capture existing loans using `New Loans`.
-If Salaries are integrated with the general ledger un-integrate salaries to capture loans balances.
+If Salaries are integrated with the general ledger first un-integrate salaries to capture the loan balances.
 Once all opening balances have been captured re-integrate salaries.

 The Staff Loans system is at this stage functional.